 It covers around 160km-230km, depending on where the transport facility is used and where the trek ends.
 You will have to walk 9 to 15 km per day.
 So, it’s a difficult trek.
 You will notice that the trekking route is easier in the hilly region and tough when you go to the higher elevation.

 Types of trekker

 If you are an experienced trekker, the difficulty may not be an issue for you.
 But for a newbie, it’s the most difficult trek because the journey is too long.
 Annapurna Circuit trek is considered the longest trek in the Annapurna region.
 Also, if you are physically fit and fine and mentally prepared for the trek, the trek should not bother you.

-It’s the major concern to most of the trekkers.
-If you are traveling to the higher elevation, your body should remain hydrated.
+It’s a major concern to most trekkers.
+If you are traveling to a higher elevation, your body should remain hydrated.
 Ongoing to the higher elevation, the amount of oxygen goes on decreasing.
-So, consult with the doctor about such issue before you go for the Annapurna circuit trek.
+So, consult with the doctor about such an issue before you go for the Annapurna circuit trek.